polarone85-arch/po-recent-orders-widget/README.md

 # po-recent-orders-widget
-Displays recent WooCommerce orders with custom order numbers in the WordPress dashboard.
+Displays recent WooCommerce orders in your WordPress dashboard.